 - Agreement fee

 A payment to cover the costs of drawing up a tenancy agreement.
-This is usually shared between the landlord and tenant.

 - Air brick

 A perforated brick used for ventilation, usually under timber floors and in roof spaces.

 The reduction of a borrower’s liability against a received loan, usually through an agreed schedule of regular payments e.g. a mortgage.